n-peugnet/ffff/README.md

   - cover              # method for subpages of level 2

 sort:                  # sort method for subpages
-  - type: alpha        # sort type for subpages of level 1
+  - type: name        # sort type for subpages of level 1
     order: asc         # sort order for subpages of level 1
   - type: lastModif    # sort type for subpages of level 2
     order: desc        # ...